Your Guide to Enjoying the St. Joseph Winter Beer Fest

 With the St. Joseph Winter Beer Fest happening soon, I thought I would share some tips on how to have the most fun at the event.

 - The first and most important thing to consider for the event is, how are you getting home?
 Be sure to plan in advance, designate a driver who will not drink alcohol, have a friend or family member come pick you up or hire someone to get you home safely.
 If you are traveling from out of town, there are many great lodging options nearby.

 - Learn about the breweries and their beers before the event.
 Many of the breweries at this event are from Southwest Michigan and they all have unique beers and brewing techniques.
-To learn about the breweries in our area visit the Makers Trail website and or download the Makers Trail app.
+To learn about the breweries in our area visit the Makers Trail website.

 - Dress for warmth and comfort.
 Wear comfortable shoes, a warm jacket, and bring a hat and gloves in case you need them.

 - Take notes about the beers you try.
 This way you will be able to remember which beers you enjoyed after the event is over.

 - Be sure to eat a meal before going and do not pre-drink.
 Starting with an empty stomach will lead to a short and unpleasant day at the event.

 - Eat!
 Many people who attend beer festivals wear a string of pretzels, cheese and meat sticks to snack on.
 Pretzels can also help refresh your palate between beers.
 There are also plenty of restaurants downtown to stop in for lunch.